The Genetics and Epigenetics of Attachment

 More research in this exciting and new field of research is needed, also comprising replication and extension of the results we obtained in our first study reported above.

 To that end, we are carrying out several projects that look at genetics / epigenetics in parents and children using longitudinal designs.
-Please refer to this page of my website for more information.
+Please refer to this page for more information.